furagu/mojo-websocket-pubsub/README.md

 Open ``redis-cli`` and type ```publish test Hey!```.
 Go to the browser and see "Hey!" message displayed several times.

-Type ``info Clients`` in redis-cli to see that there are only two Redis connection used (one for redis-cli and the other for the application), no matter how many websocket connections are active.
+Type ``info Clients`` in redis-cli to see that there are only two Redis connection used, no matter how many websocket connections are active (one for redis-cli and the other for the application).